mattopia/spectraclock/README.md

 ```

 At this point, you should be all set!
 Reboot your pi to make sure everything works after a reboot.
 Find a nice way to mount everything and enjoy!

+## Troubleshooting

+If the script gives you errors, read the text and use a little deductive reasoning.
+A few common issues might include using the wrong serial device, missing one or more Python modules, forgetting to make the script executable, etc.

+If the script runs, but the time does not sync, first check all of your hardware connections.
+The RS-485 converter should have an LED that blinks every second.
+If you don't see this blink, there's probably a connection problem between the converter and the compute device, or you specified the wrong serial device.
+Try `/dev/ttyS0` instead of `/dev/ttyAMA0`.
+Also try flipping the send/receive wires, as some RS-485 boards seem to be labeled in reverse of what you'd expect.

+If the light is blinking every second, check the wiring between the RS-485 adapter and the clock.
+It should go straight through, i.e. + to +, - to -, gnd to gnd.
+Also try flipping the send/receive wires.

+If the clock is synchronizing but the seconds digits are flashing, the script is likely sending an unsynchronized flag.
+Try running the script without `--ntp` and see if the issue goes away.
+If it does, make sure you have chrony properly installed and configured.
+Or, simply exclude the `--ntp` flag in your systemd unit file.